What You Need to Know About Organ and Tissue Donations

 Myth: I have health issues.
 Nobody would want my organs.

 Truth: When a donor passes away, their medical history will be reviewed to see if they are a suitable donor.
-Even people with diabetes and heart disease are able to be a possible organ and tissue donor.
+Even people with diabetes, heart disease, cancer and hepatitis C have been organ and tissue donors.

 Myth: Donor families are charged for donating their loved one's organs and tissue.